Content and Grade Trends in State Assessments and NAEP (2007)

 Growth Scales as Alternative to Vertical Scales (2006)

 Vertical scales are intended to allow longitudinal interpretations of student change over time, but several deficiencies of vertical scales call their use into question.
-Deficiencies of vertical scales are discussed and growth scales, a criterion-referenced alternative, are described.
-Some considerations in developing and using growth scales are suggested.
+Deficiencies of vertical scales were discussed and growth scales, a criterion-referenced alternative, were described.
+Some considerations in developing and using growth scales were suggested.

 Harford Reading Excellence Program 2001-2002 - Focus: Program Evaluation & Support

-The Harford Reading Excellence Act Grant program is a two-year program that strives to improve reading instruction in five target schools in Harford (MD) County Public Schools by implementing research-based instructional approaches through professional development and by providing a literacy-centered summer school program.
-This report will summarize and highlight the student outcomes based on Reading Excellence Act Grant program data as well as data from the Maryland State Department of Education.
-Contact: Robert Lissitz; Melissa Fein is performing the evaluation
+The Harford Reading Excellence Act Grant program was a two-year program that strives to improve reading instruction in five target schools in Harford (MD) County Public Schools by implementing research-based instructional approaches through professional development and by providing a literacy-centered summer school program.
+This report summarized and highlighted the student outcomes based on Reading Excellence Act Grant program data as well as data from the Maryland State Department of Education.
+Contact: Robert Lissitz; Melissa Fein performed the evaluation.

 Weighting Components - Focus: High School Assessments